-- 1. Park the mower on a level surface. - The level of the oil can be seen through the sight gauge window on the rear of the reservoir.
+- 1. Park the mower on a level surface. - 2.
+The level of the oil can be seen through the sight gauge window on the rear of the reservoir.
 The oil fill line should be around the mid-way point of the sight gauge window. - If the oil is below the mid-way point, add oil.
-The only Walker approved oil for the transmissions is Mobil SHCTM 630 oil (Walker P/N 6450-20).
+The Walker approved oils for the transmissions are Walker Model 7 Hydro Oil (Walker

+P/N 6450-21) or Mobil SHCTM 630 oil (Walker P/N 6450-20).
 Thoroughly clean around the reservoir fill cap before removing the cap.
 Add oil until it is at the mid-way point on the sight gauge.
 Reinstall the cap and tighten until secure.